 Well, it's a most miserable day here today, all grey skies and rainclouds, so I thought I'd show you somewhere my hubby and I have visited in Spain... also on a rather miserable day!
 But we still set out in our car back in November 2002, determined to see all the sights the region offered, to "La Ciudad Encantada".. or the Enchanted City, which lies about 35kms north of the city of Cuenca.

-called The Sentries, as they look like they're guarding an entrance to something
+This structure is called The Mushroom, and is one of the more obviously named stones...called The Sentries, as they look like they're guarding an entrance to something

 magical and mysterious, don't you think?